Don’t worry guys, I’ll solve your problem for you, FOR FREE!

 Step two, drill down the candidate games using the IFS scoring system.
 Ensuring it doesn’t use them to train itself, or edit a player’s account standing in ANY WAY, use the IFS to scan/score all ten players.
 You could either use a static score threshold or a bell curve, the punished player setting the curve.
 For a simple example, if there’s a game where one player was punished, but another scored higher on the IFS, or a few players were “almost as toxic”, that’s definitely a game we want a human to look at.
 Because a human’s about to oversee the process, we can make the machine a bit more sensitive for this purpose.

 Step three, a human will be handed the game.
 The UX for the software an agent would use is what I’ve been working the hardest on, because this is where the system will be made or broken.

 - The human agent will be given three chat logs; each team’s chat, and /ALL chat.
 These will be displayed side by side, synchronized in time; Gaps are inserted in each to make lines sent at similar times appear next to each other.
 By default, all three logs will scroll together, but the scroll bars can be unlocked.

-- The game replay will load in the background, and the agent will be able to right click any line of chat, and be sent to the game, camera locked on that player, ten seconds before the line was sent.
+- The game replay will load in the background, and the agent will be able to right click any line of chat, and be sent to the game, camera locked on that player, thirty seconds before the line was sent.

 - All lines of chat will have a checkbox.
 If the checkbox for any given line of chat is ticked, it will be boldfaced in the reform card.
 This is one of the massive benefits to human review.